LivePersonInc/developer-center/pages/Documents/ConversationalAI/CommonSolutions/check-a-skill-s-shift-status-before-transferring.md

 #### Step 4: In the bot, retrieve the shift status info from the CCS and use it as desired

-Within an interaction in the bot, query the CCS for the skill’s shift status info, and perform the transfer if appropriate.
+In Conversation Builder, within an interaction in the bot, query the CCS for the skill’s shift status info, and perform the transfer if appropriate.

 ### Deep dive